linuxpostingxyz/website/website/register.md

 headline: Account Registration
 ---

+## Rabout

-### How to Register for accounts on linuxposting.xyz
+This page will explain how to get accounts for various services on linuxposting.xyz

 ## Requisites